What is CASB (Cloud Access Security Brokers)?

 The Visibility Provided by CASB: CASB gives the enterprise visibility into cloud usage.

-- Intercepts and inspects for traffic between the enterprises and cloud platform
+- Intercepts and inspects for traffic between the enterprises and the cloud platform

 - Assists with compliance issues